cochrane/GLLara/Documentation/XNALara Model File Format.md

 	uint32_t numMeshes
 	Mesh meshes[numMeshes]

 Beware, though: If the first uint32 has the magic value 323232, it is not the bone count, but instead the header of a file with the Generic Item 2 format.
-You have to ask `XNAaral` (sorry, I don't know of a homepage for him) for details about this format, I'm afraid I don't know any.
+This is described more later.

 The format for a bone is: